The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 \subsubsection{Fitting the Composite Emission-Line Spectrum}

 Prior to their inclusion in the full-sample stack, the composite spectra of the multiply-imaged galaxies are fit in the same manner as the spectra of individual galaxy images (see Section \ref{subsec:fit_ind_spectra}).
 For the full-sample composite, we adopt a slightly different fitting methodology.
-While spectral-fitting is still facilitated with \texttt{emcee}, and the continuum is still fit with a line, the emission lines are fit with a combination of two Gaussian profiles due to the non-Gaussian shape of the high-S/N lines \citep{Steidel2016}.
-The resultant profiles fit to the emission lines consist of a ``broad" Gaussian component and a ``narrow" Gaussian component, both of which are centered on the rest-frame wavelength of the emission line in question.
-In order to maintain consistent line profiles for all emission lines in a given spectral band (\textit{YJ}, \textit{JH}, or \textit{HK}), the fitting of these profiles, and the spectrum, is done in two rounds.
+While spectral-fitting is still facilitated with \texttt{emcee}, and the continuum is still fit with a line, the emission lines are fit with a combination of two Gaussian profiles due to the non-Gaussian shape of the high-S/N lines$\,-\,$the deviation from a Gaussian profile likely resulting from the stacking itself \citep{Steidel2016}.
+Both of these Gaussian components are centered on the rest-frame wavelengths of the emission lines being fit.
+In order to maintain consistent resultant line profiles for all emission lines in a given spectral band (\textit{YJ}, \textit{JH}, or \textit{HK}), the fitting of these composite profiles, and spectral bands, is done in two rounds.
+We note that in fitting two Gaussian components to each emission line, we make no attempt to constrain any physical processes, such as outflows, that are often studied via decomposed emission lines.
+Any widths we fit are reported here but are not to be considered physical.
+Instead, our goal is simply to obtain more accurate fits to the emission lines of the composite spectrum.

-In the first round, the two Gaussian components are fit to the brighter, higher-S/N lines in the composite: H$\beta$ and [\ion{O}{3}] $\lambda$4959 in the \textit{JH}-band and, separately, H$\alpha$ in the \textit{HK}-band.
-For each spectral band, the broad Gaussian has its $1\sigma$-width fixed at $100\ \rm{km\ s^{-1}}$ while the narrow-Gaussian $1\sigma$-width is left as a free parameter.\footnote{We tested the validity of fixing the broad-Gaussian $1\sigma$-width by comparing luminosities fit to H$\beta$, [\ion{O}{3}] $\lambda$4959, and H$\alpha$ with either a fixed broad-width ($\sigma_{\rm{b}} = 100\ \rm{km\ s^{-1}}$) or the broad-width left as a free parameter.
-When comparing the luminosities assuming a fixed-width to the weighted-average luminosities of three runs where the broad-width was left free, we found an average percentage difference of $\sim 0.4\%$ and $\sim 1.0\%$ when assuming the bootstrapped or statistical-only uncertainty spectrum, respectively.
-The weighted-average luminosities fell well within the uncertainties of the fixed-width luminosities.
-We therefore find our choice of fixed broad-Gaussian $1\sigma$-width to be robust.} Additionally, the free parameters for each fit include the slope and intercept of the continuum, the amplitude(s) of the narrow-Gaussian profile(s), and a narrow-to-broad amplitude ratio for the spectral band.
+In the first round of fitting, the two Gaussian components are fit to the brighter, higher-S/N lines in the composite: H$\beta$ and [\ion{O}{3}] $\lambda$4959 in the \textit{JH}-band and, separately, H$\alpha$ in the \textit{HK}-band.
+For each spectral band, one of the Gaussian components (hereafter referred to as the ``set-width" or ``SW" component) has its $1\sigma$-width set at $100\ \rm{km\ s^{-1}}$ while the other Gaussian component's (hereafter referred to as the ``free-width" or ``FW" component) $1\sigma$-width is left as a free parameter.
+In addition to the singular FW-component $1\sigma$-width, the free parameters for each fit include the slope and intercept of the continuum, the amplitude(s) of the FW profile(s), and a FW$\,-\,$to$\,-\,$SW amplitude ratio for the spectral band.